isamplesorg/metadata_profile_archaeology/docs/opencontext_material_extension.md

 []{#pewter}

 ###  pewter
+* `pewter`

 - Child of:
  [`anthropogenicmetal`](#anthropogenicmetal)

+- alloy consisting of mostly tin,  with antimony,  minor copper or bismuth, and sometimes silver.
 - alloy consisting of mostly tin,  with antimony,  minor copper or bismuth, and sometimes silver.
 - Concept URI token: pewter